dee-ba/text-game-donut/README.md

 https://assessment-example.vercel.app/

-**Goal**: Make a compelling text game with multiple branches and endings.
-Feel free to use frameworks if you feel that will make things easier.
+**Goal**: Make a compelling text game with multiple branches and endings and host the finished game on Vercel Feel free to use frameworks if you feel that will make things easier.

 > New to coding, and don't know what's going on?
 Don't try to understand everything, just the pieces that you need to build with.